inab/oeb_general_docs/concepts/2_platform.rst

    extract from the various software registries and catalogues apply to instances and ot tools, since the latter are abstractions.

--  Entries: given an instance, the metadata extracted or generated from each source.
+-  Entrie: given an instance, the metadata extracted or generated from each data source.

 .. image:: ../media/tools_instances_entries.png
    :align: center